scateu/tsv_edl.vim/README.davinci.md

  - Import footage A from SD Card into DaVinci Resolve
  - Import footage B from SD Card

 	 - Search for slate position in footage A.
 	   - Press `I` to set as "In Mark".
 	 - Do the same to footage B

  - Click on audiofile, footage A and footage B. Right click - "New Multicam Clip"
-   - Start Timecode: 00:00:00:00
+   - Start Timecode: 01:00:00:00  (thanks to `--offsetonehour`)
    - Frame Rate: 25 (as specified in `tsv2fcpxml.py`)
-   - Angle Sync: In
+   - Angle Sync: Sound (Or with In Mark)
    - Name: multicam

  - Import multicam.fcpxml